 Emergency Services.
-Upon receipt of notification from Owner of the potential need for Contractor to perform emergency Services, Contractor shall respond to the Property within forty-five (45) minutes after such notification and shall (a) notify Owner of the scope of remediation required and, upon notification by Owner to proceed, immediately commence such remediation or (b) if delay caused by the notice to proceed requirement of Subsection 6.7(a) would result in imminent or further damage to property or injury to persons, commence remediation of the emergency conditions, including (without limitation), by performing (w) water containment, extraction and drying of the Property in the case of flooding, (x) hazardous waste removal and remediation in compliance with all Applicable Laws (as defined below), including Environmental Laws (as defined below), (y) gutting and removal of damaged and unstable areas of the Property, in the case of fire damage, and (z) and any other commercially reasonable actions required depending on the specific type of emergency to which Contractor is responding.
-Contractor shall provide a detailed report of its actions to Owner within twenty-four (24) hours following the commencement of performance of any emergency Services.
+Upon receipt of notification from Responsible Party of the potential need for Contractor to perform emergency Services, Contractor shall respond to the Property within forty-five (45) minutes after such notification and shall (a) notify Responsible Party of the scope of remediation required and, upon notification by Responsible Party to proceed, immediately commence such remediation or (b) if delay caused by the notice to proceed requirement of Subsection 6.7(a) would result in imminent or further damage to property or injury to persons, commence remediation of the emergency conditions, including (without limitation), by performing (w) water containment, extraction and drying of the Property in the case of flooding, (x) hazardous waste removal and remediation in compliance with all Applicable Laws (as defined below), including Environmental Laws (as defined below), (y) gutting and removal of damaged and unstable areas of the Property, in the case of fire damage, and (z) and any other commercially reasonable actions required depending on the specific type of emergency to which Contractor is responding.
+Contractor shall provide a detailed report of its actions to Responsible Party within twenty-four (24) hours following the commencement of performance of any emergency Services.

 Equipment; Removal of Debris and Clean-Up.
 Contractor shall supply its own facilities for storage of tools and materials.
 Contractor is responsible for all equipment necessary for the full completion of the Services.
 Contractor shall remove all debris and excess material resulting from the Services promptly from the jobsite, shall remove all of its materials from the jobsite immediately after the Services are completed and shall leave the Premises and the Property in “broom clean” condition.
-In the event Contractor shall fail to remove any debris or rubbish accumulated in connection with the Services as aforesaid, Owner may do so and charge the cost thereof to Contractor.
+In the event Contractor shall fail to remove any debris or rubbish accumulated in connection with the Services as aforesaid, Responsible Party may do so and charge the cost thereof to Contractor.

 Other Contractors Not Prohibited; Compliance and Permits.

 Other Contractors.
-Nothing herein contained shall limit the right of Owner to employ employees or other contractors and Subcontractors to perform similar services at or about the Property in the same trade or in any other trade (a) in connection with the Services or other services being performed by Owner in the Premises or at the Property, (b) in the event of Contractor’s default hereunder, or if, in the sole opinion of Owner, Contractor shall not be able to complete the Services within the time frames required or (c) if Owner deems it appropriate to do so for any other reason.
+Nothing herein contained shall limit the right of Responsible Party to employ employees or other contractors and Subcontractors to perform similar services at or about the Property in the same trade or in any other trade (a) in connection with the Services or other services being performed by Responsible Party in the Premises or at the Property, (b) in the event of Contractor’s default hereunder, or if, in the sole opinion of Responsible Party, Contractor shall not be able to complete the Services within the time frames required or (c) if Responsible Party deems it appropriate to do so for any other reason.
 Contractor shall have no right to perform or to bid or be invited to bid upon any additional services to be performed in the Premises or at the Property.
-Contractor shall not accept any services in the Premises or at the Property from any person, firm or corporation other than Owner without the prior written approval of Owner.
+Contractor shall not accept any services in the Premises or at the Property from any person, firm or corporation other than Responsible Party without the prior written approval of Responsible Party.